influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/istio-libsonnet/docs/1.8/networking/v1alpha3/workloadGroup.md

 ## obj spec.probe.tcpSocket

-Health is determined by if the proxy is able to connect.
+health is determined by if the proxy is able to connect.

 ### fn spec.probe.tcpSocket.withHost